You can be part of the solution.

 Los Samanes uses the building of the Colegio Los Campitos in Caracas and the Colegio Altamira in Maracaibo after normal school hours.
 They share with these schools their education philosophy and part of their staff.
 Los Samanes offers a privileged level of education to women who come from slum areas.

-Pitahaya and Kasanay, Helping women establish a personal project, to grow spiritually and professionally
+Pitahaya and Kasanay, Helping women IN VENEZUELA establish a personal project, to grow spiritually and professionally

 Four out of every ten Venezuelan women play the leading role in their families.
 This is a determining factor in the social and economic development of the country.
 A young girl living in poverty, given the opportunity to improve professionally and obtain an all-round formation, becomes the starting point in the change that can take place, not only in her personal life, or in her family circle, but in the entire community.
 And this is what we seek to achieve at Kasanay and Pitahaya, by means of the training programs we have established: to give these women the chance to establish their own personal project, and to grow humanly, spiritually and professionally, specifically in the area of hospitality.